circuit/circuit-sdk/README.md

 ### Usage

 #### JavaScript
-Add the the line below to the HTML file of you app.
+Add the the line below to the HTML file of your app.
 This will include the latest version of Circuit SDK and make the `Circuit` object available.
 ```html
 <script type="text/javascript" src="https://unpkg.com/circuit-sdk"></script>
 ```